operatorequals/covertutils/README.md

 # Pull Requests?
 Certainly!
 All pull requests that are tested and do not break the existing tests will be accepted!
 Especially Pull Requests towards Python2/Python3 compatibility will be greatly appreciated!

+# Disclaimer
+Usage of `covertutils` for attacking infrastructures without prior mutual consistency can be considered as an illegal activity.
+It is the final user's responsibility to obey all applicable local, state and federal laws.
+Authors assume no liability and are not responsible for any misuse or damage caused by this package.